greg-raven/Department-21/_posts/2008-11-22-all-about-women.md

 A. Because those men already have boyfriends.

-Q. When would you want a man’s company?
+Q. When would you want a man's company?

 A. When he owns it.